Yimura/Fabric-StackMob/README.md

 - [ ] Killing multiple entities depending on the damage given to the entity
 - [ ] Disabling AI for stacked entities
 - [ ] Wait before stacking (to not instantly attempt to stack and create load on the server)

+# License

+This project uses the same license from the fabric example mod Github Repo.